isomerpages/govtech-stp/_traveller-resources/frequently-asked-questions.md

 Travellers who fail to produce the required documentary proof of having taken the PCR test within the stipulated time before arrival in Singapore may be denied boarding or turned away.

-In general, travellers who are required to take a PCR test must do so <u>within 72 hours (for arrivals before 9 Sep 2021, 2359 hours) or 48 hours (for arrivals after 9 Sep 2021, 2359 hours) before departure to Singapore</u>.
-For passengers on <b>direct flights</b> to Singapore, the <u>72 hours (for arrivals before 9 Sep 2021, 2359 hours) or 48 hours (for arrivals after 9 Sep 2021, 2359 hours)</u> will be counted from the scheduled departure day of the flight to Singapore.
-For example, if the flight is scheduled to depart on 28 May 2021, the COVID-19 PCR test must be taken no earlier than 25 May 2021.
+In general, travellers who are required to take a PCR test must do so <u>within 48 hours before departure to Singapore</u>.
+For passengers on <b>direct flights</b> to Singapore, the <u>48 hours</u> will be counted from the scheduled departure day of the flight to Singapore.
+For example, if the flight is scheduled to depart on 28 May 2021, the COVID-19 PCR test must be taken no earlier than 26 May 2021.

-For passengers who are taking a <b>connecting flight</b> to Singapore, the <u>72 hours (for arrivals before 9 Sep 2021, 2359 hours) or 48 hours (for arrivals after 9 Sep 2021, 2359 hours)</u> will be counted from the scheduled departure of his flight from his first embarkation point of his journey to Singapore.
-For example, if the passenger’s flight itinerary is LAX-NRT-SIN, the COVID-19 PCR test must be taken within <u>72 hours (for arrivals before 9 Sep 2021, 2359 hours) or 48 hours (for arrivals after 9 Sep 2021, 2359 hours)</u> before the scheduled departure of his flight from LAX.
+For passengers who are taking a <b>connecting flight</b> to Singapore, the <u>48 hours</u> will be counted from the scheduled departure of his flight from his first embarkation point of his journey to Singapore.
+For example, if the passenger’s flight itinerary is LAX-NRT-SIN, the COVID-19 PCR test must be taken within <u>48 hours</u> before the scheduled departure of his flight from LAX.

 #### 2. I am transiting via Singapore.
 Do I still need to have a valid negative COVID-19 test result?